eggx-io/manual/README.md

 The eggX Share can be found at [eggx.io/share](https://eggx.io/share) .

 As a member, you will already have an account setup for you.
-To login for the first time, click on `First Time Login` where you'll be able to verify your account using the email your provided us when you became a member.
+To login for the first time, click on `First Time Login` where you'll be able to verify your account using the email you provided us when you became a member.
 From that email, you'll be able to enter a password for your account.

 When you've created your password, login with your username as your [`eggx ID`](#eggx-id) and the password you created.

-If you forget your password at any point, just lick on `Forgot password` and we'll get you up and running again!
+If you forget your password at any point, just lick on `Forgot password` and we'll get you up and running again.

 ### Setting up your GitHub